camellikna/sql/02_activities/assignments/design_a_logical_model.md

 Highlight at least two differences between it and your ERD.
 Would you change anything in yours?
 ```
 Your answer...
+Your answer...
+In AdventureWorks, the SalesOrder table is comprehensive.
+It includes columns like DueDate, ShipDate, BillToAddressID, and ShipToAddressID, which are essential for tracking the sales process.
+For taxation and pricing details, it also has fields such as TaxAmount, Freight, and SubTotal.
+A robust Customer table should have contact information fields like EmailAddress and PhoneNumber, as these are crucial for customer communication and support.
+In AdventureWorks, the Employee table has extensive data beyond the basic employee info.
+This includes fields for position details, management hierarchy, and employment status.

 ```

 # Criteria